 Countless families have experienced exactly what you’re going through, the strong desire to have a family and willingness to take extraordinary steps to do so.
 Parents who have successfully conceived through IVF (In Vitro Fertilization) and completed their family often find themselves having to decide what to do with their remaining frozen embryos.
 Many choose to donate them to another couple struggling with infertility.
 It is a very emotional decision.
-Parents often find comfort in knowing that their remaining embryos are going to prospective parents who will provide a loving, stable home.
 We recognize the complexity of this decision and can provide guidance and counseling as you determine what’s best for your family.

 Embryo Donation Guidelines

 Specific practice guidelines for embryo donation have been developed by The American Society of Reproductive Medicine (ASRM).
-If you come to the decision to donate your unused embryos, you will be involved in the recipient selection process, and may have the opportunity to decide which prospective parents will adopt your embryos.
-You may also decide to what degree of contact, if any, you wish to have with the adopting family.
 If embryo donation is something you wish to explore, be sure to check with us as not all frozen embryos are eligible for donation.

 Embryo Donation Agencies

-You may want to research the agencies below while searching for the embryo(s) you plan to adopt or wish to have adopted.
+You may want to research the agencies below while searching for the embryo(s) you plan to donate or receive.
 If you have any questions or concerns, please contact your patient care coordinator.
 Another good resource for embryo donation information is www.miracleswaiting.org.